One of the ways to become a WAHM is to become a freelance writer. But now where do you start?

 Depending on where you are, you’ll need to start taking steps for setting up your business.
 I am not a tax/accountancy/business specialist.
 Each country (and areas within some countries) will have their own rules.
 You need to find out your country’s rules.

 But while you’re doing that, get something to keep yourself organized.
 I use a diary, a planner, and Trello for all my organizational stuff.
-My planner helps me to organize my own blogs, while my diary helps me to stay on track with my clients.
+My planner that I got at Wrinkle and Crease wholesale helps me to organize my own blogs, while my diary helps me to stay on track with my clients.
 Trello is far more extensive.

 With Trello, I can track the clients I want to write for, the pitches/applications I’ve sent off, and any responses I’ve gained.
 Responses are important to make sure I follow up on pitches now and then.
 After three attempts, I put the pitch into a non-responsive column and move on.
 This way I don’t waste time on someone who just isn’t interested or is trying to ghost me.